Connecting minds, creating the future

 - The location of Expo 2020 maximises logistical and operational efficiency for participants, facilitates local and regional access for visitors, offers international visibility and guarantees a high level of security.

-- Expo 2020 Dubai will include a residential complex— Villa Expo, with over 2,300 apartments for participants— as well as hotels, commercial and recreational areas and service areas.
+- Expo 2020 Dubai includes a residential complex— Villa Expo, with over 2,300 apartments for participants— as well as hotels, commercial and recreational areas and service areas.

 - A large part of the venue’s surface area will be re-purposed after the Expo and give rise to the new District 2020: a large innovative urban project that will integrate residential areas with flexible and collaborative work spaces, social and cultural activities, green spaces and commercial and leisure facilities.